netdata/go.d.plugin/modules/wireguard/README.md

 ### peer

-These metrics apply to the VPN peer.
+These metrics refer to the VPN peer.

 Labels: